1.1 The National Library of Australia’s Corporate Plan 2017–18 includes the following strategic priority: ‘to make access happen’.

 4.2 The ‘for sale’ or trade publishing program will be primarily based on the Library’s collections, with a particular emphasis on the Australian collections.
 For example, titles may draw on the Library’s Oral History, Pictures, Manuscript, Newspaper, Ephemera, Map and Music collections.
 Titles will be released through the book trade with appropriate media publicity surrounding the releases.
 Currently, the Library does not publish adult fiction.
 However, the children’s list may include fiction where it is deemed appropriate and a market demand exists.
 Between 15 and 18 publications a year will be produced.

 4.3 Promotional and corporate publications will be aimed at a wide range of groups and stakeholders, from the general public to the library community.
 Their aim will be to promote and raise awareness of the Library’s role, its collections and services, and the Library building, and to keep the community informed and updated on the Library’s policies and programs.
 Promotional publications include the online Library magazine, brochures, pamphlets, corporate publications such as the Annual Report and online versions of these publications.

 4.4 An advance ‘for sale’ or trade titles list will require corporate approval one to three years ahead of publication.
 This will normally be achieved through the presentation of publication proposals for the consideration of the Publications Committee.

-4.5 A Publications Committee will convene four times a year to approve the forward program.
+4.5 A Publications Committee will convene up to four times a year to approve the forward program.